-It may seem like the million dollar question but the key thing to keep in mind is that there are two kinds of New York Pass: by number of attractions and by number of days.
+It may seem like the million dollar question but the key thing to keep in mind is that there are two types of New York Passes: by number of attractions and by number of days.
 Finding the perfect pass depends on the type of trip you are going to make in New York and your budget.
-In my practical guide to New York City sightseeing passes I help you choose the right one for you.
+In my practical guide to New York tourist passes I help you choose the right one for you.
 Check it out!

 Other interesting skyscrapers in New York

-If you feel like seeing the city from above, you're in luck, because New York offers many options for visitors and locals alike.
-Be sure to read my articles on Empire State Building Tickets, NYC One World Observatory Tickets and Tours, The Edge New York and The Vessel New York to test your vertigo.
+If you feel like seeing the city from the heights, you're in luck, because New York offers many options for visitors and locals.
+Be sure to read my articles about Climbing the Empire State Building, NYC One World Observatory Tickets: how to buy, prices and discounts, The Edge New York Tickets: how to buy, prices and schedules y The Vessel New York Tickets: how to buy and prices to test your vertigo.

-I understand that one of the most frequent doubts when organizing a climb to one of Manhattan's skyscrapers is deciding which is better, whether to climb the Top of the Rock or the mythical Empire State Building.
+I understand that one of the most frequent doubts when organizing the ascent to one of the skyscrapers of Manhattan is to decide which is better, whether to climb the Top of the Rock or the mythical Empire State.
 Nobody can decide for you, but we can help you: with this comparison between climbing the Empire State and the Top of the Rock I hope to solve some doubts.